cod3gen/mninstallers/README.md

 ./install.sh OR ./install.sh YOUR_PRIVATE_MN_KEY

+# Get in touch

+Get in touch at Discord - cod3gen#5466

 Like this script?
 It would be awesome if you could donate me a beer!
 ETH: 0x57A9F99645dC74F9373409A8Ba18Bc0F92566af3